coq/coq/doc/sphinx/language/cic.rst

 **Mutual induction**

-The principles of mutual induction can be automatically generated using the Scheme command described in Section :ref:`TODO-13.1`.
+The principles of mutual induction can be automatically generated using the Scheme command described in Section :ref:`proofschemes-induction-principles`.

 .. _Admissible-rules-for-global-environments: